 Then we have

 where $\bar{p}_n( X) =\mathbb{E}_{\Theta} p_n( X, \Theta)$ and $X$ is a new sample independent of the data. \end{enumerate} \end{theorem}

-\begin{proof}[Proof of Theorem \ref{th:gyorfi}] The statement and proof of this theorem follows that of Theorem 5.1 in \cite{saha2021random} for continuous outcomes, adapted here to a bounded function and outcome.
-For sake of completeness, we provide the proof in details here.
+\begin{proof}[Proof of Theorem \ref{th:gyorfi}] The statement and proof of this theorem follow that of Theorem 5.1 in \cite{saha2023random} for continuous outcomes, adapted here to a bounded function and outcome.
+For the sake of completeness, we provide the proof in detail here.